St. Vincent teases new 'STV.OV' clothing line

 — St. Vincent (@st_vincent) February 26, 2020

-Fans who have called up the number have reported hearing a pre-recorded message from Clark, as well as “strange” other messages and hold music.
+Earlier in the day, fans who called up the number reported hearing a pre-recorded message from Clark, as well as “strange” other messages and hold music.

 It’s Annie talking on the phone and a few strange messages can be heard.
 One specifically about clothes.